Skip to content

 Share

 It all started in October 2020 when I passed out cold.
-I was rushed to the ER and three days later woke up to find I had a thyroid issue and lost two pints of blood.
+I was rushed to the emergency room and 3 days later woke up to find I had a thyroid issue and lost 2 pints of blood.
 Four days later, after a blood transfusion, I was sent home.
 At that point, I thought I was feeling better.
 I was prescribed 200 mg of Levothyroxine for my treatment.
 The doctors said my blood work didn’t make sense.

 In 2022 my husband passed, and I relocated to Las Vegas with my “second” family whom I knew over 40 years.
 I wasn’t feeling well so I found an endocrinologist for a check-up.
 He found immediately I was on approximately two and a half times too much Levothyroxine.
 I was immediately lowered to 75 mg and everything got better.
 He also stated some of my blood work did not make sense.